harmeetsingh11/DSA/05_Basic_Hashing/1966-frequency-of-the-most-frequent-element/Notes.md

 - If `diff` exceeds `k`, we shrink the window by moving the `left` pointer forward and update `total` accordingly.
 - We update `result` to store the maximum window size encountered so far using `Math.max(result, right - left + 1)`.
 - Finally, we return the value stored in `result`, which represents the maximum possible frequency of an element after performing at most k operations.

+### Time Complexity

+- Sorting the array `nums` takes O(n log n) time, where n is the number of elements in the array.
+- The main loop iterates through the array once.
+Within each iteration:
+  - Calculating `total` and `diff` takes constant time.
+  - The inner while loop may iterate at most n times in total, as the left pointer can move from 0 to n-1.
+However, the total number of iterations across all iterations of the outer loop is still bounded by O(n).
+  - Updating `result` and moving the pointers takes constant time.

+>Hence, the overall time complexity is dominated by the sorting step, making it **$O(n log n)$**.

+### Space Complexity

+In Javascript, the sort() function is implemented using the Timsort algorithm, which has a worst-case space complexity of **$O(nlogn)$**

+>Therefore, the space complexity of the code is O(nlogn).